andrewjpoole/andrewjpoole.github.io/_posts/2018-7-14-make-your-cv-work-for-you.md

 ### Company spec

 What I meant was a set of points describing what I wanted from my next employer in the same way that an employer would describe what they wanted in their next employee.
-I'll include my actual company spec my next post.
+I'll include my actual company spec below.

 Firstly I got positive comments from recruiters, but also positive feedback from the first interesting looking company that I decided to pursue, in fact I discussed several points from the Company Spec with the CTO of that company in the telephone interview that followed and then the face-to-face interview that followed that!
 I ended up seriously considering and eventually accepting a job with that same company!